It’s natural to help the people you love. Kids, parents, siblings, friends… when you see them taking a hit the instinct is to step in and lend a hand.

 Some people want to be dependent.
 Some people want to have dependents.

-This is not the path of success and happiness.
+This is not the path to success and happiness.

 True entrepreneurs want their partners to be independent.
 You want to know your partners are with you because they want to be with you, not because they have to be with you.